 Leiden University provides ambitious students with the most recent and innovative areas of knowledge, and offers them the freedom to develop their own area of expertise.

 At Leiden University research and teaching are directly linked to each other and form an inspiring and intense study environment.
-Therefore, Leiden University's Faculty of Humanities consistently ranks in the top 30 Humanities faculties in the THE World University Rankings, and the Res(MA) Classics and Ancient Civilizations has been awarded the label Top Programme by the Dutch National Student Survey.
+Therefore, Leiden University's Faculty of Humanities consistently ranks in the top 30 Humanities faculties in the THE World University Rankings, and the Res(MA) Classics and Ancient Civilizations has been awarded the label Top Rated Programme by the Keuzegids 2018.
+The programme is also ranked 6th in the world in the QS World University Rankings by Subject 2018.

 A unique programme